 Notwithstanding our efforts to mitigate some foreign currency exchange risks, there can be no assurance that our hedging activities will adequately protect us against the risks associated with foreign currency fluctuations.
-As of June 30, 2017, a hypothetical adverse foreign currency exchange rate movement of 10 percent or 20 percent would have resulted in potential declines in the fair value on our foreign currency forward contracts used in cash flow hedging of \$124 million or \$248 million, respectively.
-As of June 30, 2017, a hypothetical adverse foreign currency exchange rate movement of 10 percent or 20 percent would have resulted in potential losses on our foreign currency forward contracts used in balance foreign currency exchange rate movement of 10 percent or 20 percent would have resulted in potential losses on our foreign currency forward contracts used in balance sheet hedging of \$30 million or \$59 million, respectively.
+As of June 30, 2018, a hypothetical adverse foreign currency exchange rate movement of 10 percent or 20 percent would have resulted in potential declines in the fair value on our foreign currency forward contracts used in cash flow hedging of \$149 million or \$298 million, respectively.
+As of June 30, 2018, a hypothetical adverse foreign currency exchange rate movement of 10 percent or 20 percent would have resulted in potential losses on our foreign currency forward contracts used in balance sheet hedging of \$49 million or \$97 million, respectively.
 This sensitivity analysis assumes an adverse shift of all foreign currency exchange rates; however, all foreign currency exchange rates do not always move in such manner and actual results may differ materially.
-See Note 4 - Derivative Financial Instruments to the Condensed Consolidated Financial Statements in EA's Form 10-Q as it relates to our derivative financial instruments.
+See Note 5 - Derivative Financial Instruments to the Condensed Consolidated Financial Statements in EA's Form 10-Q as it relates to our derivative financial instruments.